Pelly Crossing is located on the Klondike Highway at the Pelly River bridge. It is 175 miles north of Whitehorse and 156 miles south of Dawson City.

 This Selkirk First Nation community was established as a ferry crossing and highway construction camp when the Klondike Highway from Whitehorse to Dawson City was built in 1950.
 With completion of the Pelly River bridge and the road to Dawson City, sternwheeler traffic on the Yukon River came to a halt.
 Fort Selkirk, located near the confluence of the Pelly and Yukon rivers, was virtually abandoned.
 The Selkirk First Nation moved from Fort Selkirk to Minto before settling at Pelly Crossing.
 Today, the restored Fort Selkirk is a favorite stop for Yukon River travelers.
 The local economy is based on hunting, trapping, fishing and guiding.

-Visitor services include take-out food (May–Sept.), a grocery store, gas and diesel, camping, post office and ATM at Selkirk Centre.
+Visitor services include a grocery store, gas and diesel, camping, showers, lodging and post office at Selkirk Centre.

-- Learn about First Nations history at the Selkirk Heritage Centre, a replica of the Big Jonathon House at Fort Selkirk.
+- Learn about First Nations history at the Selkirk Heritage Centre, a replica of the Big Jonathon House at Fort Selkirk (May–September).

 - The Selkirk First Nation has erected signs near the bridge on the history and culture of the Selkirk people.